Fever is described as a symptom of many diseases in Modern medicines.

 Agantuja occurs due to various factors which are external in origin like–

 - Infections, injuries and also psychological factors like anger, depression, distress etc.

-- Heat exhaustion and extreme sunburn may sometimes results in fever.
+- Heat exhaustion and extreme sunburn may sometimes result in fever.

-- Heavy exercise can lead to increase in the normal body temperature.
+- Heavy exercise can lead to an increase in the normal body temperature.

 - Seasonal Changes.